Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added navigation drawer as a separate class
+- Added Firebase to the project
-- Added Technician reviews rough layout
+- Added Register with username and password

 ## (  ) Creating and Styling the layouts